-- (j) The age range of the Section is from 151⁄2 years to 21 years old.
-The age for moving from the Scout Section is between 15 and 16 years and moving to Leadership at 21 years.
-The leaving age is before reaching their 22nd birthday.
-Under no circumstances can anyone aged 22 years or over, regardless of ability remain in the Venture Scout Section. - Further guidelines on the application of the age range is detailed in the Information Sheet Application of Age Ranges. - NOTE: A young person who turns 22 during an event or residential activity (of no more than one month's duration) shall be treated as under 22, and be subject to all rules applicable to under 22 year olds, for the duration of that event. - (k) The Venture Scout Unit should have opportunities for the members to take part in the decision-making process.
+- (j) The age range of the Section is from 16 years to 25 years old.
+The age for moving from the Scout Section is between 151⁄2 and 161⁄2 years and moving to Leadership by 25 years.
+The leaving age is before reaching their 25th birthday.
+Under no circumstances can anyone aged 25 years or over, regardless of ability remain in the Venture Scout Section. - Further guidelines on the application of the age range are detailed in the Information Sheet Application of Age Ranges. - NOTE: A young person who turns 25 during an event or residential activity (of no more than one month's duration) shall be treated as under 25, and be subject to all rules applicable to under 25-year-olds, for the duration of that event. - (k) The Venture Scout Unit should have opportunities for the members to take part in the decision-making process.
 Any forum or committee should have both Venture Scouts and Leaders working together. - (l) Venture Scouts wear the approved Venture Scout, Venture Sea Scout or Venture Air Scout uniform with distinguishing emblems and scarves as described in the R&R Chapter 9.